-- ExpressVPN: This is the #1 best VPN option for protecting and enhancing your online activities while inside the borders of South Africa.
-This provider delivers fast, well-protected connections, as well as wide-ranging global server coverage and much more.
+- ExpressVPN: This provider delivers fast, well-protected connections, as well as wide-ranging global server coverage, and more.

 - PrivateVPN: While this provider’s global server coverage is spread a bit thin, as is its app support, the provider offers excellent online protection and its “Stealth VPN” feature helps hide your VPN activity, making it appear to be normal browsing activity.

 When ranking this top 5 lineup, I considered the following factors:

 - Global server network (with servers in South Africa)